Thimble Biscuits

 Instructions

-- KNEAD dough on lightly floured surface just until smooth.
+• Turn dough out onto a lightly floured surface and knead lightly just until smooth.
 Roll out dough to 1/8 to 1/4-inch thickness.
-Cut with 2-inch floured round cutter.
+Cut with 2-inch round floured round cutter.
 Place half of rounds on prepared cookie sheet.
+(You'll need 24 rounds to make 12 biscuits.)

-- CUT a small hole with thimble or other small (about 3/4 inch) cutter in center of remaining rounds.
+• Cut a small hole with a thimble or other small (about 3/4 inch) cutter in center of remaining rounds.
 Stack rounds with holes on top of rounds on cookie sheet.
 Fill each hole with about 1/2 teaspoon preserves.

 Nutrition